TomasVotruba/tomasvotruba.com/packages/blog/config/data/2018/2018-11-01-how-teach-your-team-private-method-sorting-in-3-mins.md

     Instead of reading 346 pages of [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882/), you need to produce code and learn as you read it at the same time. **There will be never less information than it is today.**
     <br><br>
     That's why effective learning is a killer skill. **Today we learn how to sort private methods in 2 mins**.
-tweet: "New Post on My Blog: How to Teach Your Team Private Method Sorting in 3 mins #codingstandard #cleancode #martinfowler #automate #php"
+tweet: "New Post on My Blog: How to Teach Your Team Private Method Sorting in 3 mins #rector #cleancode #martinfowler #automate #php"
 tweet_image: "/assets/images/posts/2018/private-method-order/example.png"
 ---